11COM

 Ākonga will:

-• build the knowledge, skills, and values they need to navigate, and participate in, the economic world.
+• build the knowledge, skills, and values needed to navigate and participate in the economic world.

-• learn that decision-making is necessitated by scarcity and that decisions are informed by a variety of cultural perspectives and lenses.
+• learn that scarcity necessitates decision-making, and that cultural perspectives and lenses inform decisions.

 Course Overview